-When coming up with creative content ideas for your blog, it’s important to keep the needs of your audience in mind.
+When coming up with blog topics, it’s important to keep the needs of your audience in mind.
 Finding interesting topics to write about works best when your business content ideas connect with the questions your target audience types into search bars, giving them an incentive to visit your blog.

-How to generate blog content ideas your audience will love
+How to generate blog topics your audience will love

 Think about the last time you searched for something online.